2025-2026 ACT Exam Changes: What Do They Mean for You?

 As you can see, this section has the most significant change: you’re gaining over 14 seconds per question on ACT Reading!

 Just like with ACT English, the passages on ACT Reading are going to be shorter, so you’ll have even more time per question on this section than on the old ACT.
-Once we have more information about how the Reading passages are changing, we’ll add it here.

 Changes To ACT Test: Science

 The biggest change impacting the ACT Science section is it becoming optional.
 However, the length of the Science section is changing, too.
-The new ACT Science will have 40 questions (exactly the same as the old ACT), but you’ll have 40 minutes for the section—5 more minutes than the old ACT.
+The new ACT Science has 40 questions (exactly the same as the old ACT), but you’ll have 40 minutes for the section—5 more minutes than the old ACT.

 Here’s the ACT Science breakdown: